jason-johnson/terraform-provider-namep/docs/data-sources/configuration.md

 page_title: "namep_configuration Data Source - terraform-provider-namep"
 subcategory: ""
 description: |-
-  This data resource provides a suitable value to be used in the configuration parameter of namestring.
-For an detailed explaination of these fields, see the namestring function documentation .
+  This data resource provides a suitable value to be used in the configuration parameter of the namestring function.
+The produced configuration is always guaranteed to have the right shape for the function.
+For an detailed explanation of these fields, see the namestring function documentation ../functions/namestring.md.
 ---

 # namep_configuration (Data Source)

-This data resource provides a suitable value to be used in the configuration parameter of `namestring`.
-For an detailed explaination of these fields, see the `namestring` function documentation .
+This data resource provides a suitable value to be used in the `configuration` parameter of the `namestring` function.
+The produced configuration is always guaranteed to
+		have the right shape for the function.
+For an detailed explanation of these fields, see the [namestring function documentation](../functions/namestring.md).

 ## Example Usage